Mortgage Backed Securities Vs Cdo : Uncovering the Key Differences

 Collateralized Debt Obligations

-In contrast, Collateralized Debt Obligations (CDO) are structured financial products that are backed by a pool of various debt instruments, such as mortgages, corporate bonds, and other loans.
+In contrast, Collateralized Debt Obligations (CDOs) are structured financial products that are backed by a pool of various debt instruments, such as mortgages, corporate bonds, and other loans.
 The cash flows from these underlying assets are divided into different tranches and sold as securities to investors.

 CDOs typically carry a higher level of risk compared to MBS.
 This is because the underlying assets in CDOs are more diverse and can include riskier debt instruments.
 The cash flow structure of CDOs is pro rata, which means that each tranche receives a proportionate share of the cash flows.